Posted in Criminal Defense on November 21, 2018

 In Arizona, prosecutors charge most domestic violence offenses as the most serious types of misdemeanors.
 A conviction could result in up to six months in jail, fines of $2,500, and a mandatory domestic violence class.
 You may also have to complete probation.
 If you get a second or third domestic violence conviction, you could face more jail time or a felony charge.
 A felony domestic violence charge could result in years in prison and thousands of dollars in fines.

 It’s very important to hire a good defense lawyer to take your criminal defense case.
 A lawyer may be able to lessen or convince the courts to dismiss the charges against you with a strong defense strategy, saving you from having a permanent criminal record.
 A misdemeanor or felony domestic violence conviction on your record could get in the way of finding a job or housing down the road, as well as interfere with rights such as child custody.
-Find an attorney you can trust for the best possible case results.
+Find a Glendale criminal defense attorney you can trust for the best possible case results.

 Defenses Against Domestic Violence Charges